Agricultural and horticultural farms

 Average agricultural surface per farm increased by almost half

-Between 2005 and 2018, the average surface of agricultural land per business increased by almost half, to 26.5 hectares.
+Between 2005 and 2019, the average surface of agricultural land per farm increased by almost half, to 26.7 hectares (ha).
 Smaller farms in particular are discontinuing their activities, which leads to ever larger agricultural surfaces for use by the remaining farms.

 Average surface per agricultural farm highest in Flemish Brabant and Limburg

 The average surface per agricultural farm is highest in Flemish Brabant and Limburg and lowest in West and East Flanders.

 Number of organic farms more than doubled between 2010 and 2019

 At the end of 2019, 562 organic farms were in operation in the Flemish Region, including those in conversion.
 This means that between 2010 and 2019 the number of organic producers has grown by an average of 9% per year and the number of organic farms more than doubled.

 All organic farms together cultivated 8,677 ha (of which 6,974 ha organic land and 1,703 ha in conversion).
 This too is an increase of almost 10% compared to 2018.
 By the end of 2019, the organic farms farmed about 1.4% of the total agricultural surface.

 The share of organic farms is highest in Flemish Brabant, Antwerp and Limburg.

 Standard yield: the monetary value of gross agricultural production per unit at farm-gate prices excluding VAT.
 Subsidies are not taken into account.
 Specific costs (seeds, fertilisers, pesticides, fodder, energy, etc.) are not deducted either.